MCausc78/stoat.py/docs/api.rst

 .. class:: LoginResult

-    A union of all login responses.
+    An union of all login responses.

     The following classes are included in this union: